Rice paddies in Sapa, Vietnam

 Trekking in Sapa is a bucket-list experience, and although the town is very touristy, keen hikers can take on multi-day trips, staying in authentic homestays along the way.

-They employ Black H’mong guides who are native to the area and live in some of Vietnam’s most impoverished communities, and their profits go into sustaining the villages and several of their social development programs.
+There are plenty of tour operators, but I highly recommend ETHOS.
+They employ Black H'mong guides native to the area and live in some of Vietnam's most impoverished communities.
+Their profits go into sustaining the villages and several social development programs.

-The climate in Sapa is very different from elsewhere in the country, with much cooler weather in the summer and occasionally snow during the winter!
+The climate in Sapa is very different from elsewhere in the country, with much cooler weather in the summer and occasionally snow during the winter.

 2. Hanoi

-It’s home to some of the continent’s best food, incredible architecture, lots of history and of course – millions of motorbikes.
+Hanoi is Vietnam's chaotic capital and is a must-see city in the country.
+It's home to some of the continent's best food, incredible architecture, a rich history, and millions of motorbikes.

 3. Ha Long Bay